 Find Your Niche in Montezuma

-This page contains information on Montezuma area clubs, organizations, civic groups and volunteer opportunties.
+This page contains information on Montezuma area clubs, organizations, civic groups and volunteer opportunities.
 To change or add information, please contact Montezuma Community Development, 641-623-5617.

 Montique Treasure Seekers

 The Montique Treasure Seekers is a group of 15 women dedicated to the preservation and protection of objects of yesterday, including items acquired through family heirlooms and shopping excursions.
 Organized in 1998, the chief objective of Montique is utilizing knowledge of the past to make a difference in the future.
-For more information contact Nancy Gray, firstname.lastname@example.org.
+For more information contact Wanda Schultz, firstname.lastname@example.org.

 Piecemakers Quilt Guild